kawu/hhu-dl-materials-2020/pretrained/README.md

 ```bash
 wget https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz
 ```
-Note the file is relatively large (4.2 GB) so the download can take some time.
+Note that the file is relatively large (4.2 GB) so the download can take some time.

 **WARNING**: The model is quite memory greedy and I wouldn't recommend using it if you haven't at least 16 GB of RAM on your personal computer.
-An alternative is to use a `fastText` model with [reduced dimensionality][fasttext-reduce-dim] (note that this typically lowers the results, though).
-You can download a reduced English model from [here][fasttext-en-100] (the reduced model provides embeddings of size 100).
+An alternative is to use a `fastText` model with [reduced dimensionality][fasttext-reduce-dim].
+You can download a reduced (with embeddings of size 100) English model from [here][fasttext-en-100] .
+Note that reducing dimensionality often leads to lower results.

 ### Basic usage